oneeve8/kobble-data/content/feamber.md

 Maybe we placed limits on our infinite spiritual being-ness by coming into this realm.

 Perhaps this realm is a creation of our own consciousness.
-Maybe the
+We call it *reality* but maybe it is no more of a *reality* than the dream world.

 Again, what is consciousness?